cabol/nebulex/README.md

 ## Benchmarks

-Simple and/or basic benchmarks were added using [benchee](https://github.com/PragTob/benchee);
+Some basic benchmarks were added using [benchee](https://github.com/PragTob/benchee);
-to learn more, see the [benchmarks](./benchmarks) directory.
+to learn more, check out the [benchmarks](./benchmarks) directory.

 To run the benchmarks: